travis-ci/docs-travis-ci-com/docs/user/languages/ruby.md

 ## Default Test Script

 Travis CI runs `rake` by default to execute your tests.
-Please note that **you need to add rake to your Gemfile** (adding it to just `:test` group should be sufficient).
+Please note that **you need to add rake to your Gemfile** (adding it to just the `:test` group should be sufficient).

 ## Dependency Management